 You question your own judgment and perceptions and begin to feel you're the one to blame.
 These people seek out kind-hearted, sensitive people because they know exactly how to manipulate them.

-Here are 13 warning signs of toxic relationships::
+Here are 13 symptoms of toxic relationships:

 1. They practice “gaslighting.”

 The term “gaslighting” was coined as a result of a movie called “Gas Light” in which the heroine was psychologically manipulated by her husband.

 He changes small things in their environment, but denies it and makes her think she's crazy.

 People practice gaslighting in a toxic relationship in order to control you and to diminish their own bad behaviors.
 If you present them with evidence, they deny it outright and turn the tables on you with criticism and anger.

 “Don’t be fooled… Being fed crumbs of kindness and affection doesn’t mean this person is worth your time and energy.”